-Graduates can summarize the basics of B2B marketing, in particular KAM.
+The students can summarize the basics of B2B marketing, in particular KAM.
 Graduates are equipped to explain the elements of KAM.
 They are qualified to explain its meaning and approach and define its objectives.

-Graduates have the specialist knowledge and conceptual skills to critically question the strategic construct of KAM, explain its objectives and apply KAM to current organisational problems.
+The students have the specialist knowledge and conceptual skills to critically question the strategic construct of KAM, explain its objectives and apply KAM to current organizational problems.

-Graduates work in groups.
+The students work in groups.
 The content is communicated, exchanged and developed in teams together with the lecturer.
 Profound group dynamic and in-depth communicative exchange is indispensable in this module.

-Graduates are qualified to develop concrete KAM constructs for the respective business types of the B2B marketing.
+The students are qualified to develop concrete KAM constructs for the respective business types of B2B marketing.
 These meet the requirements of everyday business and are underpinned with scientific methods.
-Graduates have a profound understanding of what "sustainable KAM" means as a strategic, philosophical approach in their own organisation as well as in the customer organisation.
+The students have a profound understanding of what "sustainable KAM" means as a strategic, philosophical approach in their own organization as well as in the customer organization.